jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   # Exceptions Encountered
   # AssertionError

-the terminal responds to the change, the test from :doc:`How to Setup a Test Driven Development Environment <setup_tdd_environment>` is still passing
+the terminal responds to the change, the test from :doc:`How to create a Test Driven Development Environment </how_to/create_tdd_environment>` is still passing

 .. code-block:: python